celo-org/faucet/readme.md

 The web app contains a UI for making requests.

-To start the web app
+To start the web app pull the env variables from vercel with `??` and  run `yarn dev`

-The web app deploys automatically to vercel
+The web app deploys automatically to vercel.